-We support the roles of the New Zealand Police and Oranga Tamariki (formerly Child, Youth and Family) in the investigation of suspected abuse.
-We will report suspected/alleged abuse to these agencies and simultaneously to both Te Kōhanga Reo National Trust (Pou 4) and the Ministry of Education (HS34).
+We support the roles of the New Zealand Police and Oranga Tamariki (formerly Child, Youth and Family) in the investigation of suspected abuse and we will report suspected/alleged abuse to these agencies.
+Where there is such a report of abuse or serious injury or illness or incident involving a child while at Te Kōhanga Reo that is required to be notified to a specified agency, the service provider must also notify Te Kōhanga Reo National Trust (Pou 4) who will advise the Ministry of Education at the same time (HS34).